develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-loaded-dice.markdown

 You will get an outcome that is quite often zero or close to zero, but you may still occasionally get even 99.

-Needless to say, you are getting quite sexy distribution curves with cheating dice.
+Needless to say, you will be getting quite sexy distribution curves with this function.

 Your mouse in his maze will absolutely love this.

 ### Better Implementation With Exponential Function

-A smoother solution than nesting random function calls would be just taking one random between 0 and 1 and pass it to a [mathematical power function](https://en.wikipedia.org/wiki/Exponentiation).
+To tune up the implementation even more, a smoother solution than nesting random function calls would be just taking one random number and pass it to a [mathematical power function](https://en.wikipedia.org/wiki/Exponentiation).

 I'll be back to this and even more exciting topics.
 Cheers!